ravenlp/minimalExpress/README.md

 # Minimal Express example

-An example of a (pretty mutch) minimal implementarion of an NodeJs server, using Exprees, a data layer using MongoDb and a simple UI built using React.
+An example of a (pretty mutch) minimal implementarion of an NodeJs server, using Express, a db layer using MongoDb and a simple UI built using React.

 ## How to run production build

 To run the production build just fire up docker-compose as follows:

+(NOTE: The lastest build is included in the repo just to make it easier to dive in and test the server without needing to run npm install.)

 ```bash
 docker-compose -f "docker-compose.yml" up --build